cosmicpotato137/Cesium-Interview/Readme.txt

-I haven't finished yet, but I plan to keep working on things.
-I made a comment in SurfaceHeight.cpp about my plan.
+Finished most of the algorithm.
+I just need to figure out how to switch triangles on the surface.

 You can build the project on windows using: